 Consider the following:

-As you can see, there are many ways in which things could go wrong with a domain name that is hard to pronounce or has multiple spellings.
-If you have a domain name that sounds different from how it’s spelt, you will lose website traffic to other sites and search engines.
+As you can see, there are many ways things could go wrong with a domain name that is hard to pronounce or has multiple spellings.
+If you have a domain name that sounds different from how it’s spelled, you will lose website traffic to other sites and search engines.